EEKGG/The-BasicSalesApp/README.md

 - Developed in Python 3
 - Single-file executable using PyInstaller
-- Runs on 64-bit Linux systems
+- Runs on 64-bit Linux and Windows systems
 - No additional setup required

 ## 🚀 Installation (Linux)